dourish/secnd/README.md

 # secnd
 FORTH implementation for 65C02

-When I was 17, I wrote an implementation of FORTH for the 6502 microprocessor in a notebook during my summer vacation, and later got it working for the BBC Micro.
+When I was 17, I wrote an implementation of FORTH in 6502 assembly language in a notebook during my summer vacation, and later got it working for the BBC Micro.
 The computer, the floppy disks, and the notebook are, sadly, long gone.
 But I lately built a 65C02-based single-board computer as a hobby and so, naturally, I need to have a